 The best way to keep your furnace running at peak performance and safety is by scheduling annual furnace maintenance every fall.
 This will improve your furnace’s life expectancy, reduce the need for repairs, and make your home a lot safer and more efficient.
 And we haven’t even mentioned the fact that most (if not all) HVAC warranties will be voided if you neglect annual professional tune-ups.

 Unfortunately, sometimes heating emergencies do arise, and often at the worst time, like when you’re preparing for guests.
-Luckily, if you run into a problem with your furnace, there is some DIY furnace troubleshooting you can do to potentially fix the issue on your own before having to call the pros.
+Luckily, if you run into a problem with your furnace, you can try these furnace troubleshooting tips before calling the pros.

-How to Restore Heat – Things to Check Before Calling the Pros
+How to Restore Heat: 7 Things to Check Before Calling the Pros

 In addition to checking your electrical panel to make sure your system is receiving power, you’ll also want to double-check that all the electrical switches are on for your heating system: